valkey-io/valkey-doc/commands/ft.aggregate.md

 Each bucket of records is processed into a single output record, discarding the bucket contents.
 That output record has two sections.
 The first section has one value for each of the specified `GROUPBY` fields.
 This section provides the values that formed (named) this unique bucket.

 The second section is the output of the reducers for that bucket.
 Reducers provide an efficient mechanism for reducing (summarizing) the contents of a bucket.
-Each reducer function processes each record of the bucket and generates a single output value which is inserted into the second section of groupby output record for this bucket.
+Each reducer function processes each record of the bucket and generates a single output value which is inserted into the second section of `GROUPBY` output record for this bucket.

-The output of the groupby stage is one record for each unique bucket.
+The output of the `GROUPBY`stage is one record for each unique bucket.

 ### Reducers